anatman-org/prime/README.txt

 that only the Firsts can afford

 everyone else
-no family name -- no family allegiance
+no family name -- no one genetically bound to class

 AI assigns us to work
 we go

   "yeah
   my mom"

   she sighs
   laughs again
   magical

   "this is me"

-"your parents sound wonderful
-of course i can see how you came to be so ..." i realize she's stopped
+"your mother, father sound wonderful of course i can see how you came to be so ..." i realize she's stopped